Korean folklore: Social folk customs in daily life

 One food-related custom is gimjang.
 Many Koreans make a large amount of kimchi when the temperature drops in late fall.
 In spring, each household ferments seafood such as shrimp and anchovies with salt.
 In summer, they buy a thousand-day salt which is used to store the foodstuff for two to three years until its bitter taste is gone.
-In late summer, red peppers are dried and grinded into powder.
+In late summer, red peppers are dried and ground into powder.
 In late fall, housewives decide the right date for kimchi in part through consideration of the weather.
 Innovative techniques and creative ideas are shared and accumulated through the custom of sharing kimchi at home after making kimchi.
 This custom helped foster community ties, as family members and village members gathered together to make kimchi.

 Folk arts

 Korean folk arts have often been passed down within Korean society.
 Korean folk art is characterized by many works satirizing the upper class and high society.